v0.9 · Async validation + parallel processing

 ExJoi brings expressive, real-time validation to Elixir.

 Schema-first DSL.
 Convert mode.
 Conditional rules.
 Custom validators.
+Async validation with parallel processing.
 All packaged with an extendable runtime so your product teams can ship cohesive validations everywhere.

 Why teams adopt ExJoi